Sowmya18-sys/finance-tracker/README.md

-# finance-tracker
+#README

-This is the finance tracker app from the complete development on ruby on rails course
+This is the finance tracker app from the complete development on ruby on rails course.